midhunkalarikkal/FullDomain/Notes/DSA3.md

 5. `B+ Tree`
 -------------
 A variant of the B-tree data structure where all keys and records are stored in leaf nodes, and internal nodes only store keys to guide the search.
-This structure is optimized for indexing and database systems.
+This structure is optimized for indexing database systems.

 6. `Spaly tree`
 ----------------